-Sep 18, 2024 -The Thailand Electronic Travel Authorization (ETA) is currently a proposal and not yet a requirement.
-The expected approval date is between December 2024 and the first quarter of 2025.
+Sep 26, 2024 - The Thailand Electronic Travel Authorization (ETA) is currently a proposal and not yet a requirement.
+The expected approval date is between December 2024 and the first quarter of 2025, but there is a possibility that it may be further delayed.

 Thailand ETA Requirements